ipfs/js-ipfs/doc/using-js-ipfs-in-the-browser.md

 js-ipfs.

 There are a few additional components required for running JS IPFS in the browser.
-These are webrtc and websocket-star which will make it easier for implemented JS IPFS in the browser and boost the speed and reduce the errors.
+These are webrtc and websocket transports which enables connectivity for implementing JS IPFS in the browser and boost the speed and reduce the errors.

 You can find the information present for enabling webRTC support for js-ipfs in